“A person’s success in life can usually be measured by the number of uncomfortable conversations he or she is willing to have.” – Tim Ferris

 While recently studying body language I fell across the book, What Every Body Is Saying, which gave me a clear understanding to this natural response.

 Your brain is composed of three parts, or as some say, “three brains.”
 The reptilian brain, the mammalian (limbic) brain, and the human (neocortex) brain.
 The limbic brain, which we share with the animals, is responsible for your instinctive reactions and uncontrolled body responses.
 This includes fear.
 Since the dawn of time men were survivalists.
-Millions of years ago, as men traveled the African savannas, they were faced with prey that were bigger, faster & stronger.
-In order to survive man had to adapt, and this happened with the freeze, fight then flight or “fight or flight” response we have in dangerous & nerve wracking situations.
-Not being able to outrun their prey, this freezing saved early man.
-It can also be seen in animals which play dead in order to survive.
+Millions of years ago, as men traveled the African savannas, they were faced with prey that was bigger, faster & stronger.
+In order to survive man had to adapt, and this happened with the freeze, fight then flight, or “fight or flight” response we have in dangerous & nerve-wracking situations.
+Not being able to outrun their prey, this freezing saved the early man.
+It can also be seen in animals that play dead in order to survive.

 This freeze response is still embedded in our limbic brains today and although we are not running away from lions and tigers, we see the freeze response in small, unnecessary situations, such as seeing a hot girl.

-Your survival instincts are working against because your brain see’s these situations as dangerous or life threatening, when really they are not.
+Your survival instincts are working against you because your brain sees these situations as dangerous or life-threatening when really they are not.